dddddddddzzzz/api-oh/README.md

 # Public API for OpenHeart

+This is a **public** API for the [OpenHeart portocol](https://github.com/dddddddddzzzz/OpenHeart), none of the stored count should be expected to be private.

+It is advised that you own this data yourself.
+This API exist purely for convenience.
+We do not gurantee uptime and data persistence in the long run.

+## Get started

 Test now or locally with `example.com` as `<domain>`.
 Note, with `example.com`, `<uid>` for example.com will always be `uid`.